emperorofmars/nna_unity/readme.md

 Since to my knowledge Blender allows only a maximum node-name length 61 bytes, NNA definitions can be split up into multiple node-names of child nodes.

+## Current status
+I just started making this, but generally this is how it will work.

+More NNA types will be added, like humanoid definitions, perhaps comprehensive material mappings and components for VR avatars.

+Support for additional types can be hot loaded.

 ## How it works
 In order to define a `twist-bone` as such, name it the following way:
 ```
 LowerArmTwist.L$nna:twist-bone:weight:0.6
 ```
+The actual node name is `LowerArmTwist.L` and the NNA component type is `twist-bone`.
 The Parser for the type `twist-bone` will create a `RotationConstraint` and set the source weight to 0.6.
 Since no explicit source is specified, it will take the parent of the parent as the source.